-The Futhark documentation is divided into several parts (and is unfortunately still incomplete).
-There is the Futhark Reference Manual, which contains instructions on how to use the compilers as well as the language reference, a language overview, and instructions on how to install the Futhark compiler.
+The Futhark documentation is divided into several parts.
+The in-progress book Parallel Programming in Futhark can be read freely online, and is the starting point for learning Futhark.
+The Futhark User's Guide contains detailed instructions on how to use the compilers, as well as the language reference and instructions on how to install the Futhark compiler.

 There is also automatically generated documentation for the Futhark Basis Library.

 If there is something you believe should be documented, but is not, you are very welcome to report the omission as a bug on our bug tracker.
 See the page Get Involved for more information.